top of page

 Private security firms operate in a high-risk environment where a single compliance failure can undo years of credibility.
 A lapsed license or expired insurance policy can expose clients and contractors alike to lawsuits and lost business.
 The traditional fix – more spreadsheets, more forms, more manual checks – no longer scales.

 Lorica’s vision is to build the compliance infrastructure that makes those failures less likely.
-Marketplace will make external contracting and hiring compliant by default.
-Lorica CaaS will give companies real-time control over their internal workforce.
-Over time, the same infrastructure will extend to vendors and subcontractors, giving the industry a unified system for compliance management.
+Codex will give companies real-time control over their internal workforce.
+Over time, the same infrastructure will expand vertically to support vendor management and hiring, giving the industry a unified system for compliance management and operations.

 Private security will always depend on trust, but trust is strongest when it is verified.
 Lorica is building the tools to make that verification simple, reliable, and universal.